-That same month, a public sale of lots occurred, which was really the beginning of the town.
-A large number of lots were sold, most of which were on Main Street or north of the railroad tracks.
-It was soon after this sale of lots began, that the first buildings were erected and the town became a reality.
+That same month, a public sale of lots occurred, which was the town’s beginning.
+Many lots were sold, most of which were on Main Street or north of the railroad tracks.
+It was soon after this sale of lots began that the first buildings were erected, and the town became a reality.

-The first business was a small store and country post office that was operated by John Hodges located in a barn-like house, north of the railroad tracks.
-Hodges was also the first postmaster, but, would not last long because he joined the Confederates the next year when the Civil War erupted.
-A number of houses were also built and B. H. Offutt kept the first hotel that was owned by General Smith.
-Another hotel was also established called the Sedalia House, owned by George Smith and George Emory.
-By the end of the year, the Missouri Pacific Railroad arrived and the first passenger train came through on January 17, 1861.
+The first business was a small store and country post office that was operated by John Hodges, located in a barn-like house north of the railroad tracks.
+Hodges was also the first postmaster, but he would not last long because he joined the Confederates the next year when the Civil War erupted.
+Several houses were also built and B. H. Offutt kept the first hotel that General Smith owned.
+Another hotel was established called the Sedalia House, owned by George Smith and George Emory.
+By the end of the year, the Missouri Pacific Railroad arrived, and the first passenger train came through on January 17, 1861.

 Sedalia’s early prosperity was directly related to the railroad industry.
-Many jobs were associated with men maintaining tracks and operating large and varied machine shops.
+Many jobs involved men maintaining tracks and operating large and varied machine shops.
 Another driving force was the trade to the southwest along the Santa Fe Trail.
-At that time, the majority of supplies made their way to New Mexico, which was years away from having a railroad.
-Sedalia was soon crowded with wagons with goods brought there by the railroad, and taken by wagon trains to the west and southwest.
-Large stores from Otterville, Syracuse, and Tipton were moved to Sedalia, which included not only their stock but in many cases the buildings or portions of them.
+At that time, most supplies made their way to New Mexico, which was years away from having a railroad.
+Sedalia was soon crowded with wagons with goods brought there by the railroad and taken by wagon trains to the west and southwest.
+Large stores from Otterville, Syracuse, and Tipton were moved to Sedalia, which included their stock and, in many cases, the buildings or portions of them.
 Buildings and businesses from the county seat of Georgetown, located just a few miles north of Sedalia, also moved.
-As soon as the railroad reached Sedalia it also became the headquarters of the great Overland Stage Line.
+As soon as the railroad reached Sedalia, it also became the headquarters of the great Overland Stage Line.

 Though Sedalia was off to a great start with a population of about 300, its growth was interrupted by the start of the Civil War in April 1861.
-Not long afterward, the town became a military post under military command as its railroad terminus was strategic to the war effort.
+Soon afterward, the town became a military post under military command as its railroad terminus was strategic to the war effort.
 During this time, Missouri was divided in its sentiments.
 Though the state had pledged to support the Union, many of its citizens did not agree.
-As a result, Sedalia became an active theater of operations for military supplies and a target for Confederate sympathizers and soldiers which kept the inhabitants of Sedalia in a high state of excitement.
-That year, Union General Nathaniel Lyon had an encampment of about 25,000 troops near the fledgling city prior to his fatal march to Wilson’s Creek.
+As a result, Sedalia became an active theater of operations for military supplies and a target for Confederate sympathizers and soldiers, keeping the inhabitants of Sedalia in a high state of excitement.
+That year, Union General Nathaniel Lyon had an encampment of about 25,000 troops near the fledgling city before his fatal march to Wilson’s Creek.

 “Every new town has its challenges.
 Consider Sedalia, which was founded in October 1860—six months before the Civil War began.
 The war turned Sedalia’s focus from settling to survival, from building to bushwhackers.
 Every person was affected by the war and had a story.” — Becky Imhauser, Sedalia, Missouri Historian

 In February 1864, Sedalia received its charter as a city and established a civil government.
-Sedalia became the Pettis County seat, officers were elected, and the courthouse met in a variety of locations until a was built later that year.
+Sedalia became the Pettis County seat, officers were elected, and the courthouse met in various locations until a was built later that year.
 The worst fire early on occurred on March 4, 1864, destroying 15 buildings, including the Missouri House Hotel, and eight people died.

-Despite the chaos of the Civil War, later that year, the city officials erected a large frame courthouse, near Ohio Street and the alley between Second and Main Streets, at a cost of $1,200.
+Despite the chaos of the Civil War, later that year, the city officials erected a large frame courthouse near Ohio Street and the alley between Second and Main Streets for $1,200.

-From the time of the Confederate raid on Sedalia, for a period of about six months, from October 1864 to April 1865, Sedalia was at a stand-still.
-But with the actual close of the war, the town began a new life.
-Many of the thousands of Union soldiers who had been stationed at Sedalia and recognized its potential, decided to stay and moved in their families.
+From the Confederate raid on Sedalia, for about six months, from October 1864 to April 1865, Sedalia was at a standstill.
+But with the close of the war, the town began a new life.
+Many of the thousands of Union soldiers who had been stationed at Sedalia and recognized its potential decided to stay and move in with their families.
 The population grew rapidly.

 It may safely be said that no inland town in Missouri has been cursed and more blessed by the present war than Sedalia. — Sedalia Advertiser, February 1865

-Sedalia also continued to serve as the starting point for many of the trade routes to Texas and Oklahoma and remained a trade center even after the railroads replaced wagons.
+Sedalia also continued to serve as the starting point for many trade routes to Texas and Oklahoma and remained a trade center even after the railroads replaced wagons.
 By 1866, the city was called home to about 1,500 people, and that year, there was at least $250,000 expended on new buildings.
-The First National Bank was established, as well as several churches and schools.
+The First National Bank and several churches and schools were established.

-The next year, Joseph McCoy started efforts to lure people away from the Sedalia Trail by laying out the Chisholm Trail.
+The following year, Joseph McCoy started efforts to lure people away from the Sedalia Trail by laying out the Chisholm Trail.
 By 1868, more cattle were headed to Abilene, Kansas, the terminus of the Chisholm Trail, than Sedalia.
-However, Sedalia remained a cattle shipping point through much of the 19th century.
+However, Sedalia remained a cattle shipping point throughout the 19th century.

-In 1868, $286,000 was spent for brick business, and frame buildings were becoming out-numbered rapidly.
-At the same time, a number of manufacturers moved to the city including Kelk’s Carriage Works, Barley Brothers & Co.
+In 1868, $286,000 was spent on the brick business, and frame buildings rapidly became outnumbered.
+At the same time, several manufacturers moved to the city, including Kelk’s Carriage Works, Barley Brothers & Co.
 Agricultural Machinery, and the Barrett Brothers Novelty Works, which furnished sashes, doors, blinds, and moldings to many of the early businesses.
-Civil improvements were also made including the paving of Ohio Avenue, and the gas works were constructed to provide lighting.
+Civil improvements were also made, including the paving of Ohio Avenue, and the gas works were constructed to provide lighting.
 At that time, the population had grown to about 6,000.

-During this 1870s boom, the business district began a gradual move south of Main Street, with 22 brick buildings constructed on South Ohio in 1871.
+During this 1870s boom, the business district gradually moved south of Main Street, with 22 brick buildings constructed on South Ohio in 1871.
 Two more banks, a brick city hall, and a new post office were chief among these.
 Milling became increasingly important, with most of the mills extending along Main Street, and foundry businesses were also benefitting.
 Four newspapers served Sedalia during this period.

 Several events marred the town’s prosperity during the 1870s, including the U.S. Financial Panic of 1873, a smallpox epidemic that same year, the burning by arson of the Court House, other fires that engulfed whole city blocks, and in 1875, a plague of grasshoppers destroyed crops.